-Should you transfer your fixed deposit to EPF (Employee Provident Fund)?
+Should you transfer your fixed deposit to EPF (Employee Provident Fund) or KWSP (Kumpulan Wang Simpanan Pekerja)?

-In this post, I am going to share my thought about moving your savings from the fixed deposit to EPF savings or also known as KWSP (Kumpulan Wang Simpanan Pekerja).
+In this post, I am going to share my thought about moving your savings from fixed deposit to EPF savings.

 Table of Contents